Visiting Taipei & Taiwan in January 2026

 For planning your trip around Taiwan, begin by consulting my suggested Taiwan itineraries and things to do in Taiwan with kids.
 You can also find more activity suggestions in my list of 50 Taiwan attractions.

-Chilly weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you.
-While in Taroko, consider trekking down to this remote, semi-closed hot spring.
+In Northern Taiwan, chilly and sometimes rainy weather in the north means that natural attractions such as Yehliu Geopark, Shifen Waterfall, and Taroko Gorge are less enticing to visit, but you shouldn’t let that stop you – just check the weather forecast and dress warmer as needed.

 If you love hot springs, then some of the best ones to check out around Taipei include Wulai in New Taipei City, Jiaoxi in Yilan, or the more remote and difficult to reach Jianshi in Hsinchu.

 Beyond the greater Taipei region, some other great hot spring areas around Taiwan include Ruisui in Hualien, Zhiben in Taitung, Tai’an in Miaoli, or Guanziling mud hot springs in Tainan.
-Here are my 20 favorite Taiwanese hot springs.
+Here are my 20 favorite hot springs in Taiwan.

-In cities & counties in central and southern Taiwan, including Taichung, Taitung, Tainan, Kaohsiung, and Pingtung, the pleasant, mild weather in January makes for great exploring.
+In cities & counties in central and Southern Taiwan, including Taichung, Taitung, Tainan, Kaohsiung, and Pingtung, the pleasantly warm weather in January makes for great exploring.

-Taichung’s Gaomei Wetlands and Anping‘s Sicao Green Tunnel offer the chance to see rare migratory bird such as the black faced-spoonbill in winter, so this is a good time to visit either destination.
+Taichung’s Gaomei Wetlands and Anping‘s Sicao Green Tunnel offer the chance to see rare migratory birds such as the black faced-spoonbill in winter, so this is a good time to visit either destination.

-Strawberry picking in Miaoli is also popular in January, while at the Maolin National Scenic Area, millions of Taiwanese Purple Crow butterflies can be seen in at this time.
+Strawberry picking here in Miaoli is also popular in January, while at the Maolin National Scenic Area in Kaohsiung, millions of Purple Crow butterflies can be seen in at this time.

 It’s sometimes possible to see snow at Alishan in Chiayi, but this is quite rare (I only saw frost on the ground when I went in winter).
 If you do go up there, and especially if you plan to rise early for the famous sunrise, you need to dress very warmly.